⬡ ROULETTE CALCULATOR

 ⚠ Low Data — Under 20 Spins.
 Scores may not be reliable.

-📈 Betting Zone Scores (lowest → best to bet)
+📈 Betting Zone Scores (lowest % → most probable → best to bet)

 ⚙ Simulation Config